Testing equality between several populations covariance operators: Preliminaries and notation

 Our goal is to test whether the covariance operators $\bGa_i$ of several populations are equal or not.
-For that purpose, let us consider independent samples of each population, that is, let us assume that we have independent observations $X_{i,1},\cdots,X_{i,n_i}$, $1\le i \le k$, with $X_{i,j}\sim X_i$.
-A natural way to estimate the covariance operators $\bGa_i$, for $1\leq i\leq k$, is through their empirical versions.
+For that purpose, let us consider independent samples of each population, that is, let us assume that we have independent observations $X_{i,1},\cdots,X_{i,n_i}$, $1\le i \le k$ such that $X_{i,j}\sim X_i$, $1\le j\le n_i$.
+A natural way to estimate the covariance operators $\bGa_i$ is through their empirical versions.
 The sample covariance operator $\wbGa_i$ is defined as

-where $\overline{X}_i=1/n_{i}\sum_{j=1}^{n_i}X_{i,j}$.
+where $\overline{X}_i=(1/n_{i})\sum_{j=1}^{n_i}X_{i,j}$.
 Dauxois \textsl{et al.} (1982) obtained the asymptotic behaviour of $\wbGa_i$.
-In particular, they have shown that, when $\esp(\|X_{i,1}\|^4)<\infty$, $\sqrt n_i\left({\wbGa_i}-\bGa_i\right)$ converges in distribution to a zero mean Gaussian random element of $\cal F$, $\bU_i$, with covariance operator $\bUpsi_i$ given by
+In particular, they have shown that, when $\esp(\|X_{i}\|^4)<\infty$, $\sqrt n_i\left({\wbGa_i}-\bGa_i\right)$ converges in distribution to a zero mean Gaussian random element of $\cal F$, $\bU_i$, with covariance operator $\bUpsi_i$ given by